Trial Balance Reports

 Preparing a trial balance is a simple, four-step process.

-First you prepare a worksheet with three columns: one for account titles, one for debits and one for credits.
+First, you prepare a worksheet with three columns: one for an account name, one for debits, and one for credits.

-Next you fill in all the account titles and record their balances in the appropriate column, depending on whether they reflect a debit or a credit.
+Next, from the journal entries, you fill in all the account titles and record their account balances in the appropriate column, depending on whether they reflect a debit or a credit.
+This is what is known as a double-entry accounting system.
+The total of the debit column consists of assets, expenses, and receivables while the credit column of the trial balance includes liabilities, incomes, and payables.

 In order to ensure that your total is accurate, you need to pay close attention to the details as you fill in each entry.
 All it takes is one tiny mistake to leave your books unbalanced.

-Once you’ve gotten all the accounts recorded, you then total up the amounts in each column.
-With totals recorded for debits and credits, you can then compare the two and see exactly where your business stands.
+Once you have all the ledger accounts recorded, you then total up the amounts in each column.
+With totals recorded for debit balances and credit balances, you can then compare the two and see exactly where your business stands.

 That’s really all there is to it, but don’t let the simplicity of the process fool you.
 It can be all too easy to make errors along the way and if those errors aren’t caught, they can be costly.

-There can still be errors such as leaving out an entry in the General Ledger, recording an entry twice, posting the wrong amount or posting a transaction to the wrong account.
+There can still be errors such as leaving out an entry from the General Ledger account, recording an entry twice, posting the wrong amount or posting a transaction to the wrong account which will result in an unbalanced trial balance.

 Any errors will likely be caught when the financial reports are filed, which will then result in extra work in order to accurately balance the books.

 Despite the possibility of errors occurring, however, preparing a trial balance is still the best possible tool for small business owners.
-It gives you the proper footing on which to build your finances.
+Using a post-closing trial balance gives you the proper footing on which to build your finances.

-Without this initial system of checks and balances, you could find yourself on shaky ground.
+Without this initial system of checks and balances of the left side equalling the right side of the double entry system, you could find yourself on shaky ground.

 As a conscientious business owner, you want to make sure that you are doing everything you can to make your business a success.